Who We Are

 Jan is honored to serve on the Community Advisory Board for University of South Florida’s Institute for Research in Art and the Executive Board for Earth Action International, which has 2,500 partner organizations in 165 countries.

-Andrea is Senior Director – Project Management Office for Syniverse Technologies, a global company that provides technology and business services for the telecommunications industry.
-Previously, she was Senior Manager – Project Management Office for Raymond James Financial Services, a national firm.
-Andrea brings 25+ years as an IT leader for several Fortune 500 Companies to Cultural Innovations Agency (CIA).
+Andrea is a Transformational Consultant for AgileThought, a global company that provides enterprise custom software solutions and development consulting to Fortune 1000 clients.
+As a Transformational Consultant, Andrea leads enterprise transformations to clarify portfolio strategy and guide leadership teams in achieving their desired business outcomes.
+Andrea brings 25+ years as a Software Development leader for several Fortune 500 Companies to Cultural Innovations Agency (CIA).
 Andrea’s passion for travel has provided her with an appreciation for and perspective on different cultures and lifestyles.
 In her spare time, Andrea enjoys cooking for family and friends using recipes that she has put her special ‘spin’ on.

 Amy is the Associate Director for Champions for Children, a nationally accredited non-profit community based organization with a 35 year commitment to prevent child abuse and neglect in the Tampa Bay community.
 Champions understands that babies are not equipped with instruction manuals making our child development and parent education services valuable to any parent.
 An applied anthropologist by training, Amy came of age in the seventies where she was surrounded by social crusading.
 She approaches change from an insider’s and often introverted perspective believing that good food, abundant caffeine, quality conversation and a little sleep deprivation often leads to brilliant solutions.
 She brings 25+ years in the non-profit industry in planning, evaluation and service design & delivery to the efforts of the Cultural Innovations Agency.